 Glenn Gittus, who started a framing company in May, four years after he sold his previous one, said experienced laborers are hard to find because few locals are entering the trades.

 Workers who moved into the foreclosure rehabilitation business are returning to new construction because wages have jumped about 20 percent during the past couple of months, said Gittus, a former senior vice president in charge of construction for Scottsdale, Arizona-based Meritage Homes Corp.
-(MTH)
+(MTH:US)

 “It’s a knife fight out there trying to get crews,” Gittus said.
 “You better hope you have a good relationship with your crew foremen and treated them right in the past, because that’s why my guys are knocking on the door.”